 There are three main types of DVI connectors:

-DVI-A is meant for analog-only display.
-DVI-A provides a high resolution analog video signal.
+DVI-A is meant for analog-only displays.
+DVI-A provides a high-resolution analog video signal.

 You can use a DVI-A connector if you’re connecting a computer with a DVI port to a VGA CRT or an LCD monitor.

 DVI-A is not in regular use in these days of digital video.

 DVI-D provides a digital to digital connection between a digital video output source and a digital video receptor.
 This is usually from a computer graphic or video card to an LCD monitor.
 The result is a faster video transfer rate and higher quality video.

 Please note that you can’t use a DVI-A connector with DVI-D equipment and vice versa.